vufind-org/vufind/themes/custom_theme_example/GETTING_STARTED.md

 # Making a new theme

-We recommend you make a copy of the `custom_theme_template` directory, inside of the `themes` directory.
+We recommend you make a copy of the `custom_theme_example` directory, inside of the `themes` directory.
 That way, when there are updates to VuFind, you won't run into trouble with the updates changing your customizations or causing conflicts in git.

 ## Configuration